dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 | SIP Enabled | SIP Lowered (Root Patching) | SIP Disabled |
 | :--- | :--- | :--- |
 | ![](../images/OCLP-GUI-Settings-SIP-Enabled.png) | ![](../images/OCLP-GUI-Settings-SIP-Root-Patch.png) | ![](../images/OCLP-GUI-Settings-SIP-Disabled.png) |

+## Intermediate issues with USB 1.1 and Bluetooth on MacPro3,1 - MacPro5,1

+For those experiencing issues with USB 1.1 devices (such as mice, keyboards and bluetooth chipsets), macOS Big Sur and newer have weakened OS-side reliability for the UHCI controller in older Mac Pros.

+* UHCI is a USB 1.1 controller that is hooked together with the USB 2.0 ports in your system.
+Whenever a USB 1.1 device is detected, the UHCI controller is given ownership of the device at a hardware/firmware level.
+  * EHCI is the USB 2.0 controller in older Mac Pros

+Because of this, we recommend placing a USB 2.0/3.0 hub between your devices and the port on the Mac Pro.
+UHCI and EHCI cannot both be used at once, so using a USB hub will always force the EHCI controller on.

+* Alternatively, you can try cold starting the hardware and see if macOS recognizes the UHCI controller properly